GSA/digitalgov.gov/content/posts/2014-12-02-trends-on-tuesday-americas-new-first-screen.md

 ---
+url: /2014/12/02/trends-on-tuesday-americas-new-first-screen/
 date: 2014-12-02 10:00:46 -0400
-title: 'Trends on Tuesday\: America’s New First Screen'
+title: 'Trends on Tuesday: America’s New First Screen'
-summary: 'It has finally happened\: Mobile has bumped TV as America&amp;#8217;s first screen.
+summary: 'It has finally happened: Mobile has bumped TV as America&amp;#8217;s first screen.
 Recent analysis from Flurry Analytics,&nbsp;which included data from the Bureau of Labor Statistics,&nbsp;found that time spent on mobile devices grew in the U.S. by 9.3% to 2 hrs and 57 minutes, while time spent watching&nbsp;TV has remained flat at 2 hrs and 48'
-authors: [tjohnson]
+authors:
+  - tjohnson
 categories:
   - Mobile
 tag: